Summary

 Need the AI to stick exactly to a spec?
 Claude is significantly better at instruction following.
 Codex often 'goes off plan' when it thinks it knows better.

-Here's what power users figured out: these tools complement each other.
-The optimal workflow isn't choosing one—it's knowing when to switch.
+Power users figured this out early: these tools complement each other.
+The optimal workflow is not choosing one.
+It is knowing when to switch.

 The Optimal Hybrid Flow